ComaToes/ftl-profile-editor/skel_win/readme_for_windows.txt

 About

   Also known as the "ComaToes Profile/SavedGame Editor", this is a 3rd-party tool to edit user files.
 It depends on resources from the game directory, but the game itself will not be modified.

-  With this, you can unlock any or all ships and achievements in your user profile, or tweak most aspects of saved games: crew, systems, weapons, fires, breaches, etc.
+  With this, you can unlock any or all ships and achievements in your profile, or tweak most aspects of saved games: crew, fires, breaches, stores, etc.

 Status